janwilmake/simplerauth-provider/README.md

 **Key Features:**

+- Makes your worker a oauth provider
-- 🚀 No client registration required - use any domain as client_id
+- No client registration required - use any domain as client_id
-- 🔒 Secure domain validation and HTTPS enforcement
-- 🎯 MCP (Model Context Protocol) compliant OAuth 2.0 implementation, including dynamic client registration
+- [MCP compatible Authorization](https://modelcontextprotocol.io/specification/draft/basic/authorization) including dynamic client registraiton fully supported
-- ⚡ Built for Cloudflare Workers with Durable Objects
-- 🌐 Standard OAuth 2.0 flow compatible with existing libraries

-## Setup
+- Uses [DORM](https://github.com/janwilmake/dorm) to expose admin panel with all users in aggregate (readonly) without compromising on performance (each user gets their own DO as source of truth)

+**3 ways to use it**

+1. **Internal** - Use directly in your cloudflare worker
+2. **Central** - Host as a separate worker and use as a central "OAuth Hub" for all your x-oauthed apps
+3. **Hosted** - Use directly from https://login.wilmake.com

+## Setup: Internal and Central

 1. Installation: